Istiakmorsalin/iOS-Audio/README.md

 As prior to iOS 8, it was needed to dive into the depths of the low-level Core Audio framework,It was a cumbersome task to handle audio processing on that particular mobile platform.
 But, The relief is that all the difficult tasks were a lot easier when Apple released AVAudioEngine in 2014.

-Here, you’ll use AVAudioEngine to build the next great podcasting app: Istiakcast. :
+Here, We’ll use AVAudioEngine to build the next great podcasting app: Istiakcast. :

-The features you’ll implement in this app are:
+The features We’ll implement in this app are:

 1. Play a local audio file.
 2. View the playback progress.